grantj-re3/HandyIctDoco/online-privacy/email-privacy-strategies.md

    1. *Lower impact:*
       Social media, free online services, free subscriptions, free newsletters

+1. Notes:
-When I indicate *impact* above, I am attempting to convey the likely impact / consequences if information associated with your bank account, online shopping account, social media account, etc. was publicly exposed.
+   - When I indicate *impact* above, I am attempting to convey the likely impact / consequences if information associated with your bank account, online shopping account, social media account, etc. was publicly exposed.

-You may choose to adapt the above lists to address your own environment, privacy concerns and experiences.
+   - You should adapt the above lists to address your own situation, privacy concerns and experiences.
+   - Even in my situation, the above email-categories are imperfect because:
+     * I am aware of one organisation in the *very high impact* category where there has been a data breach
+     * some organisations in the *high impact* category who I suspect either aren't big enough to have an IT Security department or perhaps don't give privacy and IT security the emphasis I feel it deserves